The SeedNOTE (known as the Convertible Loan Note) may be redeemed for cash or converted to shares. This is a short-term debt instrument.

 A Loan Note Holder cannot redeem the SeedNOTE whenever they want, and it’s not entirely at their discretion since it’s contingent on the maturity date, funding round date, Sale, or IPO.
 After one of these events occurs, they do have the right to insist on the loan being paid back.
 If the company cannot repay, it could get liquidated.
 This is an uncommon scenario but this is possible and it's why investors sometimes choose Convertible Loan Notes as they rank higher in priority than Equity instruments when the company gets liquidated.

-While a Loan Note Holder may issue a Redemption Notice to the company, there are specific instances that result in immediate redemption of the SeedNOTE.
+There are specific instances that result in immediate redemption of the SeedNOTE.
 These are commonly known as ‘Events of Default’.
 Some examples of a default event are:

-when there is a material breach of terms in the SeedNOTE;
+- when there is a material breach of terms in the SeedNOTE;

-when the company goes into administration;
+- when the company goes into administration;

-liquidation or dissolution of the company.
+- liquidation or dissolution of the company.

 These examples are market standard but keep in mind that this is a clause in the SeedNOTE which is heavily negotiated between the investors and the company.